-- Search for your elected official here, then send!
+- Search for your elected official, then send!

 Op-Ed Template: Use this document when writing op-ed letters.

-Are You Aware of the Impact?
-This worksheet serves as a template to explain how the budget impasse continues to impact your organization and your community.
+Impact of State Funding Levels: This worksheet explains how the budget impasse continues to impact your organization and community.
 Please send your completed worksheet to firstname.lastname@example.org.

-From board members to elected officials: Are you a board member of a non-profit service organization looking for a letter template to share your business perspective on the impasse with elected officials?
-Click here.
+From board members to elected officials: Are you a board member of a nonprofit looking for a letter template to share your business perspective on the impasse with elected officials?